Once Upon a Time in Hollywood: Home media

-Reception

 Box office

-Once Upon a Time in Hollywood grossed $142.5 million in the United States and Canada, and $232.1 million in other territories, for a worldwide total of $374.6 million.
+Once Upon a Time in Hollywood grossed $142.5 million in the United States and Canada, and $249.6 million in other territories, for a worldwide total of $392.1 million.
 By some estimates, the film needed to gross around $250 million worldwide in order to break-even, with others estimating it would need to make $400 million in order to turn a profit.

 In the United States and Canada, the film was projected to gross $30–40 million from 3,659 theaters in its opening weekend, with some projections having it as high as $50 million or as low as $25 million.
 The week of its release, Fandango reported the film was the highest pre-seller of any Tarantino film.
 The film made $16.9 million on its first day, including $5.8 million from Thursday night previews (the highest total of Tarantino's career).
 It went on to debut to $41.1 million, finishing second behind holdover The Lion King and marking Tarantino's largest opening.
 Comscore reported that 47% of audience members went to see the film because of who the director was (compared to the typical 7%) and 37% went because of the cast (compared to normally 18%).
 The film grossed $20 million in its second weekend, representing a "nice" drop of just 51% and finishing third, and then made $11.6 million and $7.6 million the subsequent weekends.
 In its fifth weekend the film made $5 million, bringing its running domestic total to $123.1 million, becoming the second-highest of Tarantino's career behind Django Unchained.
 In its ninth weekend, its global total earnings reached $329.4 million, surpassing Inglourious Basterds to become Tarantino's second-highest global grosser behind Django Unchained.